Maqix/Wallpapper-App/README.md

 # Wallpapper-App
-Mac Desktop App for wallpapper script
+Mac Desktop App for wallpapper script, based on the awesome work of https://github.com/mczachurski/wallpapper